The Benefits of an Outside Review of Your Business Concept: The Case for a Pre-Feasibility Study

 Sometimes pre-feasibility studies look at several options to narrow down potential ideas, especially when it comes to projects.
 There are those that view pre-feasibility studies as narrowing down several ideas and refer to it as a feasibility study only when it is concentrated on thoroughly investigating the most viable idea(s).
 However, these terms are typically used interchangeably.

-Upon reading the definition, a feasibility study may seem indistinguishable from a business plan but the expected outcome, way they are approached, and resulting document vary significantly.
+Upon reading the definition, a feasibility study may seem indistinguishable from a business plan but the expected outcome, way they are approached, and resulting document varies significantly.
 Gary Wright, a management specialist from Iowa State University, explains it this way, “The feasibility study provides an investigating function.
 It addresses the question of ‘Is this a viable business venture?’
 The business plan provides a planning function.
 The business plan outlines the actions needed to take the proposal from idea to reality.”

 In order to illustrate what the final outcome may look like, Joorney’s pre-feasibility studies include the following sections: